 But with both Maljie and Cheal Latour in Prae Ducis at the same time, it was inevitable that they would meet.
 They were both usurers, both young, and both bold enough to push against the boundaries of their common profession.
 Indeed they dined together a number of times and were even rumoured to be ‘very close.’

 Apparently Cheal asked Maljie to return to Avitas with him.
 He promised her a fine house, servants and a generous honoraria.
 Maljie, after some thought, turned him down.
 Many years later, over a glass of wine I did ask her why.

-interested in my brains, and whether fiduciary money would open up the road for creating new and even more complex financial instruments.
+She looked thoughtful for a while and then commented, “I thought I’d swept him away with my beauty and my cleavage, but it turns out he was only interested in my brains, and whether fiduciary money would open up the road for creating new and even more complex financial instruments.